 17th December 2018 by David SawtellLiquidated damages before and after termination: GPP Big Field LLP and another v Solar EPC Solutions SL (Formerly Prosolia Siglio XXI) EWHC 2866 (Comm)This lengthy and detailed judgment of Richard Salter QC provides a helpful summary of the operation of liquidated damages clauses in commercial contracts and also considers the obligations arising under parent company guarantees and indemnities.

-17th December 2018 by Ryan TurnerBrexit, the Withdrawal Agreement, and the Construction Industry: Three Areas for ConcernConstruction is a vital part of the UK economy.
+17th December 2018 by Ryan TurnerBrexit, the Draft Withdrawal Agreement, and the Construction Industry: Three Areas for ConcernConstruction is a vital part of the UK economy.

 17th December 2018 by Dominic BrightThis House believes Adjudication is better than CourtKing’s College Construction Law Association (“KCCLA”) debate - Thursday 31st January

 17th December 2018 by Mark RowlandsGosvenor London Ltd. v Aygun Aluminium UK Ltd. – Court of AppealThe new Wimbledon v Vago “g” principle and the right to rely on allegations of fraud in support of stay applications in relation to summary enforcement of adjudicator’s awards

 3rd December 2018 by Dr Tim SampsonConstruction Insolvency Workshop this WednesdayStarts at 6pm at Lamb Chambers

 26th November 2018 by Mark RowlandsLeft Unsaid: Implied Obligations in Construction and Property Development WorkshopThe first workshop in the established practitioners series starts this Wednesday, 7 November 2018 at 6pm.
 Have you registered?